 Best Hotels in Évora — Where to Stay

 Évora is a UNESCO World Heritage City with most of its interest inside the Roman walls.
-It makes an excellent overnight stop on a route between Lisbon and the Alentejo interior.
-Accommodation ranges from one of Portugal’s best pousadas to simple guesthouses.
+It makes an excellent overnight stop on a route between Lisbon and the Alentejo interior or as a base for exploring the region’s wine estates, megalithic sites, and whitewashed hill towns.
+Accommodation ranges from one of Portugal’s best pousadas to simple guesthouses — and prices are moderate compared to Lisbon or the Algarve.

 Best Area to Stay

 Inside the walls.
 The historic centre is small — everything is within 15 minutes on foot.
-The area around Praça do Giraldo (the main square) and within 300m of the Roman Temple is ideal.
-Hotels just outside the walls involve a short walk through the gate but are otherwise fine.
+The area around Praça do Giraldo (the main square) and within 300m of the Roman Temple of Diana is ideal.
+Nearly every significant sight, restaurant, and café is concentrated in this zone.
+Hotels just outside the walls involve a short walk through a gate but are otherwise fine and often 20–30% cheaper.

 Where to Stay